What is small business marketing?

 8. Track results and make adjustments

 Measure what happens.
 When setting your SMART objectives, you will have listed measurable aims for your campaign.
-Monitor the response (changes in customer behavior) and check them against your goals.
+Monitor the response (changes in customer behaviour) and check them against your goals.
 If they didn’t quite work, consider how you can tweak them.
 Work out what it costs you to tick off your goals.
 Small business marketing is all about finding the best bang for your buck.
 Focus on tactics that give you the best return on investment.

 21 small business marketing ideas